cu-swe4s-fall-2023/assignment-2-python-refresher-emilynyeo/README.md

 ## Results

+- 1. The plots below show the changes in population trends over the years in each of the countries bordering South Africa.
+As you can see, there has been a rise in Urban population numbers across all 4 countries.

 <div style="display: flex; flex-wrap: wrap; justify-content: space-between;">
   <img src="/doc/Namibia_py.png" alt="Image 1" style="width: 30%; margin: 2px;">
   <img src="/doc/Lesotho_py.png" alt="Image 2" style="width: 30%; margin: 2px;">